Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: System Overview

 \ldots

 4) Explore: Include tests that are slight variations of the ones in the test suite. \end{prompt-box-small} \item \textit{Task clarifications}: In cases where it was observed that the LLM diverged from the desired output, the prompt includes some additional alignment instructions specifically mentioning the desired (or unwanted) patterns.
 For example: \begin{prompt-box-small} \ldots Make sure to test default arguments and optional parameters. \end{prompt-box-small} \item \textit{Output format specification}: A short description of the desired output format.
 This enables parsing and utilization of the generated content by \sys.
-For example: \begin{prompt-box-small} Output one input per line using JavaScript core types
+For example: \begin{prompt-box-small} Output one input per line, using types from the target language, in this format: [value1, value2] \ldots \end{prompt-box-small} \item \textit{Input data}: Data are provided to the LLM either as input to a transformation or additional context (\eg the component's source code, failed examples after a program synthesis attempt). \end{enumerate}